-Heating and Air Conditioning Technician
+Heating and Air Conditioning (HVAC) Technician

-In the Green Technology portion of the program, students will utilize new technologies for installation of HVAC systems such as GEO Thermal Systems, Alternative Energy, Wind Power, and Solar Power as well as other New Energy saving technologies.
+In the Green Technology portion of the program, students will utilize new technologies for installation of HVAC systems such as GEO Thermal Systems, Alternative Energy, Wind Power, and Solar Power as well as other new energy-saving technologies.

 - High School Diploma or GED